 Get the vitamin D and calcium your body needs

 Eating a wholesome diet that includes adequate amounts of calcium and vitamin D is your first line of defense in meeting your calcium and vitamin D requirements.
 Check out the handy reference below for specific ways on how you can get enough vitamin D and calcium.
-For more information on vitamin D or calcium, check out the National Institute of Health’s Fact Sheets.
+For more information on vitamin D , check out the National Institutes of Health.